Last updated on August 23rd, 2024 at 02:26 pm

 What happens when an M1 Visa expires?

 When your M1 Visa expires, you become out of status if you remain in the U.S. and your visa is void.
-You may face deportation and be barred from ever returning to the U.S. if you remain after your visa expires without proper approval.
+If you remain in the U.S. after your visa expires without proper approval, you may face deportation and be barred from ever returning.

 Can I apply for an adjustment of status on my M1 Visa?